This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Sexually Transmitted Diseases

-A sexually transmitted disease (STD) is an infection caused by bacteria or a virus.
-It is also known as a sexually transmitted infection.
+A sexually transmitted disease (STD), is also called a sexually transmitted infection (STI).
+An STD is an infection caused by bacteria or a virus.
 STDs are spread by oral, genital, or anal sex.
-Some examples of STDs are chlamydia, syphilis, and gonorrhea.
-HIV and viral hepatitis are the most common sexually transmitted infections.
+Some examples of STDs are HIV, chlamydia, syphilis, and gonorrhea.

 Return to the emergency department if: